astral-sh/ruff/README.md

 #### [`extend-select`](#extend-select)

-A list of check code prefixes to enable, in addition to those specified by `select`.
+A list of rule codes or prefixes to enable, in addition to those specified by `select`.

 **Default value**: `[]`